Limoncello is a sweet and potent Italian lemon liqueur made with steeping lemon peel in grain alcohol, or vodka, as a substitute.

 - If you use the same amount of alcohol to sugar syrup, you will be halving (give or take) the amount of alcohol in your final mixture.

-- So 1 litre of alcohol (75.5% abv) + 1 litre of water +sugar = 37% abv (give or take, taking into account our sugar volume).
+- So 1 litre of alcohol (75.5% abv) + 1 litre of simple syrup (water +sugar) = 37% abv (give or take)

 ⇒ Can’t get grain alcohol for Limoncello?
 Let’s use Vodka!

 Ok, so here, we have to think a little.
-The highest abv you’re going to get for vodka is 50%, which is 100 (US) proof.
+The highest abv you’re going to get for vodka is 50%, which is 100 proof.

 Immediately, we can see that diluting it by the same amount of water just isn’t going to work for us, as that would take that right down to just 25% abv – you’re gonna get limoncello ice lollies at 25%!
 Don’t give them to the kids!